emoses/emoses.org/content/games/minimumAge/index.md

 subtract a couple years because she's been very comfortable with games rated for a few years above her age.
 But now I know it's even more useless than I thought.

-For actually-useful age ratings, I rely on the "Community" Age rating on [BGG](https://boardgamegeek.com).
-For [King of Tokyo](https://boardgamegeek.com/boardgame/70323/king-tokyo), It's "6+", which seems about right.
+For actually-useful age ratings, I rely on the "Community" Age rating on [BGG](https://boardgamegeek.com).  {{< figure src="KingOfTokyo.png" link="https://boardgamegeek.com/boardgame/70323/king-tokyo" caption="For King of Tokyo, It's \"6+\", which seems about right." alt="King of Tokyo on Board Game Geek" >}}

 BGG Admins, if you ever come across this, please please *please* add a feature to filter the games list by Community Age, and sort by rating.
 I would be on that page *all the time*.